nkdhny/pyaruco/README.md

 ```

 Returned value of `pyaruco.detector.detect` is list of detected markers.
 Where each marker is tuple of its
 id and corners.
-Corners are 4-tuple of corner (x,y) pairs starting from TL.
+Corners are 4-tuple of corner (x,y) pairs.